kenrector/sigma-cpv-kit/README.md

 CP-V will report the number of patches and list them on the LP device as they are appplied.

-CP-V will report the number of users and some other statistics ending with UPTIME = xx:xx:xx:xx
+On the cpcp system, CP-V will report the number of users and some other statistics ending with UPTIME = xx:xx:xx:xx

-CP-V is now installed on the system swap and file devices and may be restarted by booting from the swap device with the simh boot dpb0 command.
+CP-V is now installed on the system swap and file devices and may be restarted by booting from the swap device with the simh boot command specifying the proper device.

 At this point CP-V is up, but no online or batch users are allowed to login.
 This allows the operator to perform some tasks as GHOST jobs using the Operator Console (OC) before users log on.

-Note that the date and time queries were skipped over during the tape initialization.
+On the cpcp system, the date and time queries were skipped over during the tape initialization.
 This causes the single character ':' to be printed every minute following the installation.
 A subsequent disc boot will prompt for the current date and time and the time will then be printed on the OC each minute.

 ## Operator Console Interface
 The OC interface is activated by the INTERRUPT button on the Sigma front panel.
 This is simulated in simh by entering CTL-P in the console window.